Mayankpratapsingh022/DSA-Notes/README.md

 # DSA-Notes Repository

 Welcome to the DSA-Notes repository!
-This repository is dedicated to storing all my notes and solutions related to Data Structures and Algorithms (DSA) as part of Priya Bhatia's DSA course.
+This repository is dedicated to storing all my notes and solutions related to Data Structures and Algorithms (DSA) as part of Priya Bhatia's Mam DSA course.
 It serves as a comprehensive resource for my journey in mastering data structures and algorithms.

 ## Repository Structure